 LANDLORD INFORMATION PACK

-PDQ Estates Ltd has established itself as one of the leading estate agencies in the Helston area.
-Our office is situated at a strategic location to provide us with a sound base in which to serve the community.
+PDQ Estates Ltd has established itself as one of the leading estate agencies covering the West Cornwall area.
+Our office is situated in a strategic location to provide us with a sound base in which to serve the community.
 As well as sales and financial services, we specialise in lettings and property management.

 Finding the right tenant for a property is fundamental.
 We start by establishing criteria for the sort of person you wish to occupy your property.
 We then match this to prospective tenants who we reference thoroughly to include credit checks.